fassko/fassko.github.io/Content/blog/swiftui-three-ways-button.md

 ## Applying the Button Style

-The most SwiftUI way of styling a button is by applying the custom button style.
-SwiftUI comes with couple of built in button styles, but this time we will create our own.
+The most popular SwiftUI way of styling a button is by applying the custom button style.
+SwiftUI comes with couple of built-in button styles, but this time we will create our own.
 To do that we need to create a custom style struct and conform to the `ButtonStyle` protocol that applies the standard interaction behaviour and we can customize the appearance ourselves.

 ```swift
 struct CusttomButtonStyle: ButtonStyle {